spawn150/myfigurecollection-bad-architecture/README.md

-# myfigurecollection-architecutres
+# myfigurecollection-bad-architecture
-Showcase of different architectures for myfigurecollection app
+Showcase of a standard (bad) Android architecture